Salineras De Maras ★★

 10km (6 miles) NW of Urubamba

-Getting There: To get to Maras, take a taxi from the Maras/Moray turnoff on the road from Chinchero to Urubamba (S/30 round-trip), where there are usually taxis waiting.
+Getting There -- To get to Maras, take a taxi from the Maras/Moray turnoff on the road from Chinchero to Urubamba (about S/30 round-trip), where there are usually taxis waiting.
 Most visitors will combine a visit to Maras with a trip to Moray (S/70–S/80 round-trip from the turnoff, or around S/90 from Urubamba).
-Even better is the walk (7km/3 miles) along a path (a little over an hour) from the village of Maras, a route taken by some of the salt-mine workers (as if their work weren't grueling enough).
+Even better is the walk (5km/3 miles) along a path (a little over 1 hr.) from the village of Maras, a route taken by some of the salt-mine workers (as if their work weren’t grueling enough).
 Still more extreme and rewarding is the trek to the salt mines from the Inca ruins at Moray.
-It is one of the most stunningly beautiful walks in the region, a fest of blue-green cacti, deep red-brown earth, snow-capped mountains, plantings of corn and purple flowering potatoes, and small children tending to sheep.
-It's only for those who are in good shape, however; allow about 4 hours to cover the entire 14km (7.5 miles), all the way out to the main Urubamba-Ollantaytambo road.
+It is one of the most stunningly beautiful walks in the region, a feast of blue-green cacti, deep red-brown earth, snowcapped mountains, plantings of corn and purple flowering potatoes, and small children tending to sheep.
+It’s only for those who are in good shape, however; allow about 4–5 hr. to cover the entire 14km (7 1/2 miles), all the way out to the main Urubamba–Ollantaytambo road.

 9km (5 1/2 miles) NW of Maras

 Among the wilder and more enigmatic Inca sites in Peru are the concentric ring terraces found in Moray.
 Unique in the Inca oeuvre, the site is not the ruins of a palace or fortress or typical temple, but what almost appears to be a large-scale environmental art installation.
 Three main sets of rings, like bowls, are set deep into the earth, forming strange sculpted terraces.
 The largest of the three has 15 levels.
-From above, they're intriguing, but it's even cooler to go down into them and contemplate their ancient functions.
-Many spiritually inclined travelers who come to the Sacred Valley for its special energy find that Moray possesses a very strong, and unique, vibe.
-The site may have had ritualistic purposes, but most likely, it was an agricultural development station where masterful and relentlessly curious farmers among the Incas tested experimental crops and conditions.
-The depressions in the earth (caused by erosion) produced intense microclimates, with remarkable differences in temperature from top to bottom, that the Incas were evidently studying.
+From above, they’re intriguing, but it’s even cooler to go down into them and contemplate their ancient functions.
+Many spiritually inclined travelers who come to the Sacred Valley for its special energy find that Moray possesses a very strong and unique vibe.
+The site may have had ritualistic purposes, but it was likely an agricultural development station where masterful and relentlessly curious farmers among the Incas tested experimental crops and conditions.
+The depressions in the earth (caused by erosion) produced intense variations in microclimates, with remarkable differences in temperature from top to bottom, that the Incas were evidently studying.
 Moray is at its most spectacular after the end of the rainy season, when the terraces are a magnificent emerald green.
 Entrance to Moray is by Cusco boleto turístico.

 28km (17 miles) NW of Cusco